MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 In the **Speech** area, you can configure the functionality as such:

-To turn off streaming audio to Microsoft Speech services,
+To turn off the functionality to do voice dictation, speaking to Cortana and other apps, or sending voice input to Microsoft Speech services:

 - Toggle the Settings -> Privacy -> Speech -> **Online speech recognition** switch to **Off**